-The dynamics of conservation in Canada is changing.
-Today, the voices of Indigenous Peoples are increasingly being heard and recognized by others as conservation decision-makers and stewards of the land.
+The dynamics of conservation in Canada are changing.
+Today, Indigenous Peoples are increasingly being heard and recognized as conservation decision-makers and stewards of the land.

 The Nature Conservancy of Canada (NCC) acknowledges that Indigenous Peoples have protected and cared for the natural areas, plants and wildlife that have sustained them for millennia.

 NCC has much to learn from Indigenous Peoples across Canada that will help us to become better land managers and conservationists.
 NCC, as a leading conservation organization, also has a unique opportunity to contribute the skills we have acquired to assist Indigenous communities and Nations to achieve their conservation and stewardship goals.

 NCC’s vision and values for championing conservation together

 We envision building meaningful relationships that are grounded in mutual respect and the desire to achieve significant and lasting conservation outcomes.
 NCC will use our capacity, expertise and influence to act as an ally in support of Indigenous-led conservation projects and as a partner in joint initiatives.
 NCC will expand our understanding of our lands and waters and improve our stewardship by learning from Indigenous Knowledge and history.

 NCC has identified five initial areas of focus to advance our Indigenous conservation partnerships: